thoughtspot/thoughtspot.github.io/_end-user/search/searchiq-data-collection.md

 **What is the retention policy of this data?**
 **What happens to the data when it is no longer needed?**

 Data can be retained for 5+ years.
-It is deleted after it is no longer needed.
+It is deleted once it is no longer needed.

 **Who has access to this data?**